Nepal Bungee Jumping - Multiple Options

 Includes

-• Bungee jump fee at The Last Resort
+• Bungee jump fee at the selected location

 Excludes

-• Travel insurance (strongly recommended; your own responsibility)
+• Travel insurance (strongly recommended and the participant's responsibility)

 Nepal Bungee Jumping - Multiple Options FAQs